VC-MIPI-modules/vc_mipi_nvidia/README.md

      $ ./build.sh --dt
      $ ./flash.sh --dt
    ```
+   >Regarding to Jetpack5 and higher, please have a look at the section Annotations.

 # Using long exposure times or external trigger mode with long waiting times (> 5 seconds)